alexfernandez/alexfernandez.github.io/2016/the-amazing-mind.md

 Our concept however includes concrete things.
 I can definitely think about my neighbor's dog, or about the topmost hair on some person's head;
-from the moment that i think about it, and that it starts having relations to other concepts, it becomes a concept in itself.
+from the moment that I think about it, and that it starts having relations to other concepts, it becomes a concept in itself.